Fast guide to Polignano a mare

 What and where to eat?

-Without a doubt eating out in Puglia can be a wonderful experience.
-So many magnificent restaurants and “agriturismo” there will offer you an exceptional experience.
+Eating out in Puglia can be a wonderful experience.
+There are so many magnificent restaurants and “agriturismo” there that will offer you an exceptional experience.
 Let’s name a few.

 Antiche Mura